ssd-tutorials/slideshow-jquery-cycle/README.md

-# slideshow-jquery-cycle
+# Slideshow with jQuery Cycle plugin
-Exercise files for the course Slideshow with jQuery Cycle plugin
+Exercise files for the course **Slideshow with jQuery Cycle plugin**